nkcr/parallella-computing/README.md

 * Miscellaneous, some tests not directly concerned by the parallella
 * simple-epiphany, some simple examples to start coding with epiphany architecture
-* benchmark, a c implementation of the linpack benchmark
+* benchmark, containing c implementation of linpack and other home made benchmarks